porras/sonic-pi-akai-apc-mini/README.md

 ### Selectors

-_NOTE: This feature is experimental.
-It mostly works, but its performance is quite bad and is one of the things that incresases the chance of crashes._

 Selectors are a special kind of switches.
 You can map a series of consecutive buttons in the grid, to different values.
 Only one of them will be active at the time (lighting green, while the others light red).

 #### `selector(row, col, target-values)`